-Including these soft skills alongside the nutritional science knowledge makes the ACE CPT really stand out amongst other personal trainer certifications in terms of practical nutrition.
+Including these soft skills alongside the nutritional science knowledge makes the ACE CPT really stand out among other personal trainer certifications regarding practical nutrition.

-The ACE CPT does a phenomenal job covering program design for each contemporary training parameter.
+The ACE CPT perfectly covers program design for each contemporary training parameter.

 You will have more than enough knowledge to write out the multiphase programs you need to make major client progress on a medium- to long-term basis.

-While the exercise library in the textbook is limited, ACE has a massive online exercise library directly through their website.
+While the exercise library in the textbook is limited, ACE has a massive online exercise library directly through its website.

-When you combine the IFT ® model with your ability to quickly search for exercises from the ACE library, you have all the tools at your disposal to plan client programs and help them perfect the correct technique for each exercise.
+When you combine the IFT ® model with your ability to search for exercises from the ACE library quickly, you have all the tools at your disposal to plan client programs and help them perfect the correct technique for each exercise.

 ACE aerobic training for improved cardiovascular health